huckiyang/EyeNet/README.md

 EyeNet contains clinical retinal and disease's labels for medical informatics and machine learning research

-Only viewing the images for educational and academic purpose.
-Please access the Images via Retina Image Bank Website.
+Only viewing the original images by the index number from the Retina Image Bank (RIB) for educational and academic purpose.
+Please only access the Images via Retina Image Bank Website.

 http://imagebank.asrs.org/